egeriis/laravel-jsonapi/README.md

     > **Note:** Extend your model from `EchoIt\JsonApi\Model` rather than `Eloquent` to get the proper response for linked resources.

-The features in the Handler class are each in their own functions, so you can easily override them with your own behavior if necessary.

 Current features
 -----